 Confirm a Trend

 Traders use the momentum indicator in various ways.
 The way we prefer to use it is to confirm an already-established trend.
+This is a strategy that is known as trend following.
 A good example is shown on the chart below.

 The blue lines shows how the price drops as the RC indicator drops too.
 The red lines show how the price rises as the price of the USD/CAD indicator rises as well.